-Clean Energy BC is hosting a Clean Energy Operations Workshop on Thursday, June 13th, 2019 at the Hyatt Regency in Vancouver, BC.
-This popular full-day session is open to plant operators, supervisors, managers, project developers and those simply interested in operations.
-There are over 100 wind, solar, biomass and hydro plants in BC; this workshop creates a forum to discuss challenges faced.
-Together we will explore and discuss new equipment, emerging tools and innovative ideas.
-Experienced operators will be there to share their perspective on challenges and solutions.
-This workshop includes a keynote luncheon with BC’s Innovation Commissioner, Dr. Alan Winter.
+Clean Energy BC hosted our Clean Energy Operations Workshop on Thursday, June 13th, 2019 at the Hyatt Regency in Vancouver, BC.
+This popular full-day session was attended by plant operators, supervisors, managers, project developers and those interested in operations.
+There are over 100 wind, solar, biomass and hydro plants in BC; this workshop created a forum to discuss challenges faced.
+Together we explored and discussed new equipment, emerging tools and innovative ideas.
+Experienced operators shared their perspective on challenges and solutions.
+This workshop also included a keynote luncheon with BC’s Innovation Commissioner, Dr. Alan Winter.

 Moderator: Brian Courtney, Director, Hydro Operations at BluEarth Renewables Inc.

 08:00 – Registration